ericrallen/old-school-front-end-challenge/README.md

 | Node    | 38.640ms | 36.899ms | 26.74ms | 1000       | 302644     |
 | Deno    | 35.168ms | 34.359ms | 11.31ms | 1000       | 299598     |

-_\* These tests rarely had a frequently repeated value, so the mode might only represent a handful of values ._
+_\* These tests rarely had a frequently repeated value, so the mode only represents a handful of repeated values after rounding to 2 decimals of precision._

-You can see the browser verion at [ericrallen.github.io/old-school-front-end-challenge/how-long.html](https://ericrallen.github.io/old-school-front-end-challenge/how-long.html).
+You can see the browser version at [ericrallen.github.io/old-school-front-end-challenge/how-long.html](https://ericrallen.github.io/old-school-front-end-challenge/how-long.html) and test it in your preferred browser.
 With 1,000,000 participants it executes in ~130-160ms and with 10,000 participants it has nearly sub-submillisecond response time.

-I think that's enough for me to feel satisfied with this exercise.